viktorsapozhok/fastapi-services-oauth2/README.md

 # fastapi-services-oauth2

-This repository provides an approach on how to effectively structure a FastAPI application simplifying the implementation of multiple service logic, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication flow using Bearer and JSON Web Tokens (JWT).
+This repository provides an approach on how to effectively structure a FastAPI application with multiple services using 3-tier design pattern, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication flow using Bearer and JSON Web Tokens (JWT).

 [Read the tutorial][1] for more details.

-[1]: https://viktorsapozhok.github.io/fastapi-oauth2-postgres/ "Structuring FastAPI app with multiple services"
+[1]: https://viktorsapozhok.github.io/fastapi-oauth2-postgres/ "Structuring FastAPI application with multiple services using 3-tier design pattern"

 ## How to install